valkey-io/valkey-doc/commands/memory-usage.md

 @examples

-With Redis v7.2.0 64-bit and **jemalloc**, the empty string measures as follows:
+With Valkey v7.2.4 64-bit and **jemalloc**, the empty string measures as follows:

 ```
 > SET "" ""